Joseph W. Pfeifer

 Joseph W. Pfeifer (born 1956) is a retired American firefighter who served with the New York City Fire Department (FDNY).
 Pfeifer served as First Deputy Commissioner of the FDNY from February 2023 until September 2024, and as Acting Fire Commissioner of the FDNY in August 2024.
 Prior to his civilian work in the FDNY, Pfeifer was an Assistant Chief.
 He retired in 2018.

-He was the first fire chief to respond to the World Trade Center during the September 11 attacks in 2001.
+Pfeifer was the first fire chief to respond to the World Trade Center during the September 11 attacks in 2001.

 Early life and education

 Pfeifer enrolled in the Cathedral College of the Immaculate Conception in 1974 with a major in psychology and a minor in philosophy, and graduated in 1978.
+He started his career as a firefighter in 1981, with his first assignment to Engine 234 in Crown Heights, Brooklyn, and promoted to Lieutenant in August 1987, then Battalion Chief in 1997.

 Pfeifer holds a Master of Public Administration (M.P.A.) from Harvard Kennedy School, a Master in Security Studies from the Naval Postgraduate School, and a Master in Theology from Immaculate Conception.

 Career

 September 11 attacks

 On September 11, 2001, Pfeifer was Chief of Battalion 1 and therefore responsible for the southern tip of Manhattan, including the World Trade Center.
 He had celebrated his 20th anniversary with the FDNY six days earlier and was therefore eligible for retirement.